 The online application form asks for names and contact information of the three references.
 Will they be contacted to get the letters of recommendation?

 Yes.
 If you enter in the email addresses of your references, they will be contacted to upload their recommendation letter and/or recommendation form via a secure web link.
 Please remember to hit "submit recommendation request" on the application so your recommenders are notified.

 Letters of recommendation can be tracked by students online.
 Click Review Your Activity to display the names of your recommenders.
 You can edit recommenders, send reminders and see where each recommender is in the process.
 Please remember to hit "submit recommendation request" on the application so your recommenders are notified.

 Please note that we will not accept recommendation letters from an applicant.
 We only accept recommendation letters directly from the person writing the letter.

 Currently, for those who provide their official TOEFL/GRE reports, the Kansas State University institution code is 6334.
 The department code is 84 for TOEFL and 1801 for GRE.
 Because ETS does change the codes from time to time, you may wish to double check these codes with ETS.
 International applicants who have received degrees in the last two years from a United States (or United Kingdom, Australia, Canada, but not French Canadian) college or university are not required to submit a TOEFL score but must take an English Proficiency Test upon arrival to Kansas State University.
 If s/he fails the EPT test, s/he must take some ESL courses.

 Where can I find the affidavit of financial support form for international applicants?

-The affidavit of financial support (for international students only) can be found at Graduate School International Students webpage.
+The affidavit of financial support (for international applicants only) can be found at Graduate School International Students webpage.
 More information about how to fill out this form can be found below.
 Completion of this form is necessary for admission to the Graduate School and eligibility for a graduate assistantship.